Scientific Committee

 Australia

-Max Finlayson is an adjunct Professor in the School of Biological, Earth and Environmental Sciences, Faculty of Science, University of New South Wales, and in the Institute for Land, Water and Society at Charles Sturt University, and the Chair for the Wise Use of Wetlands, IHE Delft, Institute for Water Education, Delft, Netherlands.
+Max Finlayson is an adjunct Professor in the Gulbali Institute for Agriculture, Water & Environment at Charles Sturt University, and the Chair for the Wise Use of Wetlands, IHE Delft, Institute for Water Education, Delft, Netherlands.

 Career history